lara-ozyegen/ARtIE1.0/group/meetingslog.md

 ### Meeting ~ (27/04/2020, 12.00-14.30 &  16.00 - 20.00)
 ****
 **Present:** Everyone   **Absent:**

 **Discussion:**
-We tried to create the add model activity, however we don't think it is possible to import our 3D model to
+We tried to create the add model activity, however we don't think it is possible to import our 3D model to sceneform, it has to be done manually.

 Notes:
 https://www.youtube.com/watch?v=iPjT8-hpi_A - how to link android studio to firebase